Working at Meadowridge

 If you are interested in applying or have a question, please contact firstname.lastname@example.org.

-The Visual Arts Instructor will be a member of the Fine Arts faculty working in the elementary and middle school.
-They will be given their own part-time teaching assignment.
-Additional time will be dedicated to a series of activities in support of the Arts across the school or as assigned by the Head of School.
+The PYP Music Teacher will be a member of the Fine Arts faculty working in the PYP division.
+They will be given their own 0.75 FTE teaching assignment.

-- Develop, update and implement various formats for curriculum to be delivered in classes, workshops, camps, and special events.
+-Develop, update and implement various formats for curriculum to be delivered in classes, workshops, and special events.

-- Instruct students using varied teaching methods, strategies and approaches in order to meet the needs of all students.
+- Instruct students using varied teaching methods, strategies and approaches to meet the needs of all students.

-Maintain and prepare classroom supplies, equipment and materials in support of recreational and educational programs; advises Department Head in advance of program equipment, repair and supply needs.
+- Maintain and prepare classroom supplies, equipment and materials in support of recreational and educational programmes; advises Department Head in advance of program equipment, repair and supply needs.

-- Ensures classroom is organized, clean and free of hazards.
+- Ensure classroom is organized, clean and free of hazards.

-Ensure the appropriate and respectful usage of all technology used for programs and operational purposes.
+- Ensure the appropriate and respectful usage of all technology used for programmes and operational purposes.

 - Perform other such duties as may be assigned.

-- Minimum of 2 years experience in teaching art.
+- Minimum of 2 years experience in teaching music.

 - Minimum of 2 years experience working with children.